Economic Analysis of Merger Remedies

 Non-self enforcing remedies, also referred to as behavioural or conduct remedies, require ongoing monitoring and involve constraints on post-merger conduct by the merged firm.
 Examples include firewall and non-discrimination provisions.
 Antitrust enforcers may be willing to consider behavioural remedies if structural remedies are not practical or would also eliminate significant competitive benefits from the transaction as whole.
-For example, guidance issued by the Federal Trade Commission (FTC) in 2012 indicates a willingness to consider non-structural remedies in some circumstances.
-Similarly, the remedies policy guide issued by the Antitrust Division of the US Department of Justice (DOJ) in 2011 expresses openness towards a variety of remedies, noting that both structural and conduct remedies may be usefully employed, depending on the particular circumstances of the proposed merger.
-However, recent DOJ statements indicate that they are currently less willing to consider non-structural remedies.
-For example, DOJ Assistant Attorney General Makan Delrahim stated in September 2018:
+For example, the remedies policy guide issued by the Antitrust Division of the US Department of Justice (DOJ) in 2011 expresses openness towards a variety of remedies, noting that both structural and conduct remedies may be usefully employed, depending on the particular circumstances of the proposed merger.2 Similarly, guidance issued by the Federal Trade Commission (FTC) in 2012 also indicates a willingness to consider non-structural remedies in some circumstances.3

 Self-enforcing remedies are typically preferred